eLoopWoo/chrome-url-dumper/README.md

 # chrome-urls

-research chrome stored databases - dumping all urls to file
+# dumping all urls to file
+# *notice* chrome proccess will be killed if running